franava/mad/README.md

 ## How can I install mad

-First of all, install [pandoc](https://github.com/jgm/pandoc): this can be achieved in various ways.
-You can find a very useful guide on how to install it [here](https://github.com/jgm/pandoc/blob/master/INSTALL.md).
+First of all, install [pandoc](https://github.com/jgm/pandoc): this can be achieved in a number of ways.
+You can find a thorough guide on how to install it [here](https://github.com/jgm/pandoc/blob/master/INSTALL.md).

-Then clone this repo in the installing folder and enter the folder by running:
+Then clone this repo in your installing folder and enter the repo by typing:

 ```bash
 $ cd <my-install-folder>